dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 ## Setting up NGINX load balancer with Dgraph running directly on the host machine

-When you start your Dgraph cluster directly on the host machine (e.g. with systemd) the procedure is the following:
+You can start your Dgraph cluster directly on the host machine (for example, with systemd) as follows:

-### Install nginx using the following `apt-get` command:
+### Install NGINX using the following `apt-get` command:

 After you have set up your Dgraph cluster, install the latest stable nginx.
 On Debian and Ubuntu systems use the following command:
 ```sh
 apt-get install nginx
 ```
-### Configure nginx as a load balancer
+### Configure NGINX as a load balancer

 Make sure that your Dgraph cluster is up and running (it this case we will refer to a 6 node cluster).
-Once nginx is installed, you can start to configure it for load balancing.
-In essence, all you need to do is set up nginx with instructions for which type of connections to listen to and where to redirect them.
-Create a new configuration:
+After installing NGINX, you can configure it for load balancing.
+You do this by specifying which types of connections to listen to, and where to redirect them.
+Create a new configuration file called `load-balancer.conf`:

 ```sh
 sudo vim /etc/nginx/conf.d/load-balancer.conf
 ```

-In the load-balancer.conf you’ll need to define the following configuration file:
+and edit it to read as follows:

 ```sh
 upstream alpha_grpc {